ThomasWestfechtel/StairwayDetection/README.md

 This is the stand-alone version of the Stairway Detection.
 A version including a GUI can be found at: https://github.com/ThomasWestfechtel/StairwayDetectionGUI

+The processing steps of the algorihm are explained in our papers:
+"Robust stairway-detection and localization method for mobile robots using a graph-based model and competing initializations" (https://journals.sagepub.com/doi/full/10.1177/0278364918798039) (IJRR) and
-The processing steps of the algorihm are explained in "3D graph based stairway detection and localization for mobile robots" (http://ieeexplore.ieee.org/document/7759096/).
+"3D graph based stairway detection and localization for mobile robots" (http://ieeexplore.ieee.org/document/7759096/) (IROS).

 ![alt text](https://github.com/ThomasWestfechtel/StairwayDetection/blob/master/pics/stairGraph.png "Graph-based Detection")